Nominations - Visiting

 - A full up-to-date résumé

-- No more than three publications written by the candidate (please do not send books)
+- No more than three publications written by the candidate (the Foundation does not accept books and returns no materials)

 - An outline of how the university plans to incorporate the visiting fellow into academic activities at the university during the fellow’s tenure